Stillbirth – Knowing the Risks and Warning Signs

 Stillbirth can occur without any obvious indicators but there are some signs to look for.
 If you experience any of the below symptoms during your pregnancy you should contact your medical team immediately.

 - Change in baby’s movements: Most women will start to feel the flutterings of their baby moving anywhere from 16 weeks onwards.
 By around 24 weeks the baby’s movements will be becoming more regular.
 UK charity Tommy’s recommends that you learn to recognise your baby’s pattern of movements in the womb.
-Some women notice that their baby seems more active in the evenings when they sit down and put their feet up or in response to the music beat during an exercise class.
+Some women notice that their baby seems more active in the evenings.
+This is when they sit down and put their feet up or in response to the music beat during an exercise class.
 Others find their baby’s kicks increase when they eat spicy foods or drink a large glass of cold juice.
-The important point here is that if you notice any change in your baby’s movements – if the kicks suddenly seem less frequent or not as strong as usual – you should contact your doctor immediately as this may be a sign that your baby is not getting enough oxygen or nutrients.
+The important point here is that if you notice any change in your baby’s movements – if the kicks suddenly seem less frequent or not as strong as usual – you should contact your doctor immediately.
+As this may be a sign that your baby is not getting enough oxygen or nutrients.

 - Vaginal spotting or bleeding and cramping: This could be the sign of placental abruption, a serious condition in which the placenta separates from the wall of the uterus before birth.